MahmoudMansourr/Django_company/README.md

 #### Delete

 To delete an existing employee record, click the "Delete" button next to the employee's name on the employees list page.
-You will be asked to confirm the deletion before the record is deleted.

 ### Department CRUD